 Dr Michael Rodgers is Honorary Associate and Associate Lecturer in English Literature at The Open University.
-He is the author of Nabokov and Nietzsche: Problems and Perspectives (Bloomsbury, 2018) and co-editor of Nabokov and the Question of Morality: Aesthetics, Metaphysics, and the Ethics of Fiction (Palgrave, 2016).
+He is the author of Nabokov and Nietzsche: Problems and Perspectives (Bloomsbury, 2018; awarded The Jane Grayson Prize by the International Vladimir Nabokov Society) and co-editor, with Susan Elizabeth Sweeney, of Nabokov and the Question of Morality: Aesthetics, Metaphysics, and the Ethics of Fiction (Palgrave, 2016).
 He is currently working on uncomfortable humour in twentieth-century literature.

 Twentieth-century literature, theory, film, and music